-Friday, April 19, 2013
+Friday, April 13, 2018

-Please note: Classes will be in session as normally scheduled on Friday, April 19.
+Please note: Classes will be in session as normally scheduled on Friday, April 13.

-As noted above, this event focuses on student research, defined as an original investigation or creative activity through the primary efforts of a student or group of students.
-This work should show problem-solving skills and demonstrate new conceptual outcomes.
-We are encouraged and invigorated by the increasing level of student research that we are seeing at SUNY Cortland, and understand that it is only possible through the ongoing efforts of faculty who provide leadership and mentoring to our students.
+A highlight of the academic year, this event focuses on student research, which is defined as an original investigation or creative activity through the primary efforts of a student or group of students.
+The work should show problem-solving skills and demonstrate new conceptual outcomes.
+We are encouraged and invigorated by the increasing level of student research that we are seeing and understand that it is only possible through the ongoing efforts of faculty who provide leadership and mentoring.